gaswelder/che/about.md

 variables.
 And those, just like functions, can be assumed private to the module, so the result will be:

-	// Note that these variables will still be initialized to zero
+	// Note that current_count will still be initialized to zero
 	// just like in C.
-	long seed;
+	long seed = 42;
 	int current_count;

 	int count() {